Comparing Modern vs Traditional Architecture in Cardiff

 5. Architectural Heritage and Its Influence on Modern Styles – Learning from the Past to Redefine the Future

-Architectural heritage in Cardiff supports modern styles by inspiring new designs with elements borrowed from traditional motifs and spatial organization.
+Architectural heritage in Cardiff supports modern styles by inspiring new designs with elements borrowed from traditional motifs and spatial organisation.
 Research conducted by the Royal Institute of British Architects (RIBA) in 2021 indicates that heritage building features can increase perceived value by 25%, when sensitively integrated into modern design.

 Jamatek combines respect for architectural heritage with a forward-looking mindset, ensuring that every project communicates a dialogue between tradition and innovation, thereby enhancing both market appeal and functionality.